MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/using-the-webforms-reportviewer-control.md

 # Use the WebForms ReportViewer control
   To view reports deployed to a report server or reports that exist on the local file system, you can use the WebForms ReportViewer control to render them in a Web application.

-## To use the ReportViewer control in a Web application
+## Use the ReportViewer control in a Web application

 1. Create a new [!INCLUDE[msCoName](../../includes/msconame-md.md)] ASP.NET Web Site using either [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[csprcs](../../includes/csprcs-md.md)] or [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)].